mojolists/mojolists.github.io/reviews/Trombone_shorty.md

 I have already listened to the album multiple times. *Say That To Say This* was recorded with great care for the sound quality and it pays off on spades.
 The dynamics are as good or better than any recent recordings I have heard.
 There is no hint of listening fatigue with this album, it isn’t over compressed or clipping.
 This is how a recording is meant to be presented.

 I highly recommend getting this album on High-Def digital or vinyl, at the very least CD.
-It is well worth listening to more than just the great music with this recording. remove me
+It is well worth listening to more than just the great music with this recording.